Protocol and Practice of Persons Appearing in the Court of Judge David W. Garbarino

 Self-Represented Litigants

-I understand that when a party represents him/herself without an attorney that the entire Court process can seem overwhelming and confusing.
+I understand that when a party represents him/herself without an attorney that the court process can seem overwhelming and confusing.
 I will do my best to explain the Court process and answer any questions you may have.
-You will have time to ask your questions.
-Please note, however, the Court cannot and will not give legal advice.

 The law and court rules apply equally to parties represented by attorneys and parties who represent themselves.
 I do not expect perfection from those who represent themselves.
 Nevertheless, it is best for parties to familiarize themselves with the law and rules applicable to a particular proceeding.